Web UI/UX - Front-end Programming - Research - Visual Design

 Virtually no budget due to the open-source nature of the project

-Limited access to important datasets
+Limited access to certain climate/weather and agriculture datasets

 No design mentor or anyone with a design background